ceosion/synergy-core/README-ARF.md

 ## TODO

+**The following have been moved to the VS Code Kanban extension!
+Do NOT edit the following list any further!**

 - [x] CM initial start scripts
 - [x] CM initial Docker files used to build binaries
 - [ ] CM configuration files